jamesdbrock/hffix/README.md

 For reading FIX messages, High Frequency FIX Parser presents an STL-style <a href="http://www.sgi.com/tech/stl/ForwardIterator.html">immutable Forward Iterator</a> interface.
 Writing fields is done serially with an interface similar to an STL-style <a href="http://www.sgi.com/tech/stl/BackInsertionSequence.html">Back Insertion Sequence Container</a>.
 Reading and writing are done directly on the I/O buffer, without any intermediate objects.

 The disadvantage of this implementation is that the message API provides serial access to fields, not random access.
+Of course, when we're writing a message, random access isn't important, just write out the fields in order.
+When we're reading a message, it's easy enough to pretend that we have random access by using iterator algorithms like `std::find`.
+A convenience algorithm `hffix::message_reader::find_with_hint` is provided by this library for efficiently reading fields when you know approximately what field order to expect.

 The advantage is that this enables the High Frequency FIX Parser library to completely avoid free store memory allocation.
 The library performs all memory allocation on the stack, and the library never requires developers using the library to allocate anything on the free store with `new` or `malloc`.